Employees are the heart and soul of any organization. When they're engaged, their productivity and morale increases.

 You could also consider organizing well-being programs and activities such as health screenings, fitness challenges, and mindfulness sessions to promote a healthy work-life balance.

-Bonus Section: 10 Awards and Ideas to Boost Engagement
+Bonus Section: 10 Award Ideas that can Boost Engagement

 Remember that there is no one-size fits all strategy.
 Every organization is different, and what may work for one wouldn't work for the other.